Skip to main content

 There are a couple of things you can do to try to resolve this situation.

-If it’s an option for you, then you can try to adjust the colour of your text to try and achieve a better outcome in Dark Mode.
-This can be tricky but it can be worth trying a few different colours to see if any of them are a better fit across Light and Dark Modes.
+If it’s an option for you, then you can try to adjust the color of your text to try and achieve a better outcome in Dark Mode.
+This can be tricky but it can be worth trying a few different colors to see if any of them are a better fit across Light and Dark Modes.

-2. Make your image semi-opaque and use a dark background colour
+2. Make your image semi-opaque and use a dark background color

 If your background image is graphical, then try to create the image using transparency and save it as a 24-bit PNG so that the transparency is maintained in the image file.

-For example, these two header images are almost identical, but the one of the left was created with solid colours, whereas the one on the right was created using darker colours that only have an opacity of 20-30%.
+For example, these two header images are almost identical, but the one of the left was created with solid colors, whereas the one on the right was created using darker colors that only have an opacity of 20-30%.

 By saving that image as a 24-bit PNG, the transparency is baked into the image, meaning the background shows through when it’s placed in an email.
 In light mode, the effect is the same as the original image:

-Above, the background created with solid colours.
-Below, the background created with semi-transparent colours.
+Above, the background created with solid colors.
+Below, the background created with semi-transparent colors.

 In dark mode, the dark background has a chance to show through, and this helps to create a lot more contrast which makes our text much more readable in Dark Mode.